Strokes are life-threatening emergencies.

 Knowing the difference between types of strokes helps with preventing them and with getting the right treatment.
 For example, clot-busting drugs can be lifesaving in ischemic strokes but could make a hemorrhagic stroke worse.

-The three main types of strokes are called ischemic, hemorrhagic and transient ischemic attack (TIA).
+The three main types of strokes are:

 An ischemic stroke is the most common type of stroke.
 About 87% of all strokes are this type.